ZafeerAbbasi/My_Projects/STM32_Projects/Clock_Alarm_GUI_using_LVGL_C/readme.md

 ## How you can run the simulator
 Download the repo contents and navigate to /RunSimulatorYourself and simply double click on 'program.exe'.
+- It may say that the program is risky, I promise you there's nothing risky, its just the way Windows tries to detect malware and etc.
 - NOTE: Currently only Windows is supported, if enough people ask me, I'll make an executable for MacOS as well.

 ## Key Features: